jgarber623/svgeez/README.md

 </symbol>
 ```

+**Note:** Single quotes, double quotes, and spaces in individual icon file names will be replaced with dashes.
+This _could_ result in two `<symbol>`s with the same `id` attribute value.
+Keep this in mind when naming your source icon files.

 ### Markup

 To use an svgeez-generated SVG sprite file, first include the file's contents at the top of your HTML page, just after the opening `<body>` element.